terramate-io/terramate/docs/config-overview.md

 inside the project or remote ones.

-It is not a hard requirement for Terramate to work that the project uses git for version control, but features like change detection do depend on git to work and will fail if this soft requirement is not met.
+It is not a hard requirement for Terramate to work that the project uses git for version control (support to other VCS maybe added on the future), but features like change detection do depend on a VCS to work and will fail if this soft requirement is not met.

 In general, a Terramate project looks like this: